Guide

 Copied!

-Alternative text, or alt text, is one simple way professionals and individuals alike can make their online and social content more accessible.
+Alternative text, or alt text, is one simple way professionals and individuals alike can make their online and social content more accessible in 2026.
 Alt text is especially helpful to provide equity to individuals with disabilities but comes with additional benefits.
-For one, it can boost your content’s discoverability.
+For one, it can boost your content’s discoverability through image search and overall SEO.

-This guide will walk you through what alt text is, why it’s essential and how to use it.
-Plus, we included pro tips provided to us by Kristin Knudson, an accessibility specialist.
+This guide will walk you through what alternative text is, why it matters, and how to use alt text for images.
+Discover how to generate alt text and best practices, including specific alt text examples and pro tips provided to us by Kristin Knudson, an accessibility specialist.

 Alt text serves several important purposes: